ai-traders/cookbook-windows_gui_service/README.md

 The following properties are available
  * `executable` - string path to program or script to start.
 A shortcut to it will be created in autostart.
- * `elevated` - boolean, when true shortcut has 'Runs as Administrator' flag.
+ * `elevate` - boolean, when true shortcut has 'Runs as Administrator' flag.

 Examples